 - Sea salt and freshly ground black pepper

 - Use a damp towel to gently wipe the mushrooms clean.
 Then use the dull side of a small paring knife to gently scrape off the gills from the underside of the mushroom.
 (This little extra step is important because this portion of the mushroom can become quite bitter when it's grilled.)

 - In a small mixing bowl, combine the tamari or soy with the lime juice, scallion, garlic and chili paste.
 Then gradually mix in the oil and blend until smooth.

-- Place the two mushrooms in a large zip-lock bag and pour the marinade over them.
+Place the two mushrooms in a large zip-lock bag and pour the marinade over them.
 Use your hands to ensure the marinade is evenly covering both sides of the mushrooms.
-Place the bag in the refrigerator overnight.
+Place the bag in the refrigerator to marinate for at least 6 hours, and ideally overnight.